ExpediaGroup/graphql-component/README.md

 `GraphQLComponent` uses [debug]() for local stdout based debug logging.
 Enable all debug logging with the node environment variable `DEBUG=graphql-component:*`.
 Generally speaking, most debug output occurs during `GraphQLComponent` construction.

 # API
-- `GraphQLComponent(options)` - the component class, which may also be extended.
+- `GraphQLComponent(options: IGraphQLComponentOptions)` - the component class, which may also be extended.
 Its options include:
   - `types` - a string or array of strings of GraphQL SDL defining the type definitions for this component
   - `resolvers` - a resolver map (ie. a two level map whose first level keys are types from the SDL, mapped to objects, whose keys are fields on those types and values are resolver functions)
   - `imports` - an optional array of imported components for the schema to be merged with.